 Atmospheric vacuum breakers must be installed utilizing good plumbing practices.
-This type of device can be used for protection when filling application equipment, but requires some additional devices on faucets used for rinsing pesticide containers and application equipment.
+This type of device can be used for protection when filling application equipment.
 Installation must be a minimum of 6 inches above overflow level of the equipment being filled.
 This device also must be installed where it is readily accessible.
 This device can not be under continuous pressure.
 Installation must be downstream from the last shutoff valve (no shutoff valve can be installed downstream from AVB).
 The most common installation location for an AVB (when filling agrichemical application equipment) would be on the 90 degree angle of a boom type filing system.
 See example diagrams for specific application.